Here’s another apple dessert I want to share – it’s a quick, simple recipe that makes good use of fall’s apple bounty.

 - Beat the eggs and sugar in the bowl of a standing mixer on medium-high speed, until the eggs become thick, pale and creamy.
 Combine the flour, baking powder, baking soda, salt and lemon zest in a bowl.

-- Scrape half the batter into the pan and scatter the diced apple over.
-Add the rest of the batter and arrange the sliced apples on top.
+- Scrape the batter into the pan.
+Arrange the sliced apples on top.
 Drizzle the remaining butter over the top of the cake and sprinkle evenly with the pine nuts and coarse sugar.